collardeau/react-with-state-props/README.md

 ## Available Props

-A react-senna store accepts the following props:
+The Store component accepts the following props:

 ### render